-You can attach files to tasks, too, but if you want to share files online, it might be better to use a dedicated solution, such as one of those found in our best cloud storage article.
+You can attach files to tasks, too, but if you want to share files online, it might be better to use a dedicated solution, such as the ones in this list of the best cloud services.

 Todoist is a quick, responsive application that offers plenty of help and support, including a starter project to get you acquainted with it.
 It integrates with services such as Zapier and Google Calendar and has a selection of color schemes.

 Todoist has a quick support team that responded to our question in just under an hour.
 There’s also a user guide and an FAQ to help you out if you get stuck.
 There are templates to help you get started, too.

 Todoist has a good, usable free plan.
 Its Premium version costs $29 per year.
 You can try the paid features on a two week free trial, but you need to enter your credit card details.

 There are versions for most platforms, including Windows, macOS, Android, iOS and Linux, as well as wearable versions, browser extensions and email plugins.
 Take a closer look in our Todoist review.

 - Annual payments only